faryabib/faryabib.github.io/index.md

 + A preprint of the Gregory's manuscript titled ''Classes of ITD predict outcomes in patients with AML treated with FLT3 inhibitors'' is now on [bioRxiv](https://www.biorxiv.org/content/early/2018/05/14/322354).
 (June 2018)

-+ Our research on the epigenetic of breast cancer will be supported by the Susan G. Komen's New Treatments for Drug-Resistant Breast Cancers funding program (April 2018).
++ The lab received the Susan G. Komen's New Treatments for Drug-Resistant Breast Cancers award to study the mechanisms of epigenetic dysregulation in breast cancer.
+(April 2018).

 + Gregory recieved travel award to present his work at the Biology of Genomes Cold Spring Harbor Conference (April 2018).